FTEC vs VGT: Which ETF Is Better in 2026?

 +

-FTEC tracks MSCI USA IMI Information Technology Index (0.08% expense ratio); VGT tracks MSCI US IMI Information Technology 25/50 (0.09%).
-They track different indexes, so they give you different exposure.
+FTEC tracks MSCI USA IMI Information Technology 25/50 Index (0.08%); VGT tracks MSCI US IMI Information Technology 25/50 (0.09%).
+They cover similar ground but are built differently, and their top holdings overlap about 51% by weight, so the choice is about concentration and construction.

 Is FTEC or VGT cheaper?